This content was last updated on 21 June 2021.

-You can find answers to common questions and misinformation about vaccines in a range of languages on the British Islamic medical Association website..
+You can find answers to common questions and misinformation about vaccines in a range of languages by visiting British Islamic Medical Association - coronavirus vaccination.

-For more detailed information on what businesses may open, including what you need to do as a business owner, please visit our Covid-19 Business support and advice page.
+For more detailed information on what businesses may open, including what you need to do as a business owner see Covid-19 business support and advice.